avneetkaur022-ctrl/Footnote/README.md

 # Footnote

-> Every headline has a footnote.
+Exploring the context, questions, and stories headlines leave behind.

+## What is Footnote?

-Footnote is an experimental storytelling project built around a simple question: what gets left out when a story becomes a headline?
+Footnote is a small web project built around a simple idea: a headline is rarely the whole story.

-Instead of only presenting what happened, Footnote lets readers look beyond the headline — at context, overlooked perspectives, unanswered questions, and what happens after public attention moves on.

-## The Demo

-This prototype explores a protest through multiple lenses.
-Readers can move from the headline to the wider story and switch between different ways of looking at the same event.

-The goal isn't to tell readers what to think.
-It's to make it harder to stop at the headline.
+It is a place to look beyond what happened and explore the context, perspectives, and questions that can easily get left out of a headline.

-## Why I Built It
+## Why I made it

-I kept noticing that some of the most interesting questions begin where news coverage ends.
-A protest may disappear from the news cycle while the people, demands, and consequences behind it continue.

-Footnote is my attempt to turn that idea into an interactive experience.

-## Built With
+I made Footnote because I often read a headline and end up with more questions than answers.

+News can tell us what happened, but I also want to know what came before it, what might be getting overlooked, and what happens after everyone stops talking about it.
+I wanted to build a space around those questions instead of just repeating the headline.

+That's where the name Footnote came from — because every headline has something underneath it.

+## How to use it

+Start from the homepage and explore the different sections.

+The Stories section contains topics that go beyond the original headline.
+You can also use Three Lenses to look at an issue from different perspectives and think about how the same story can change depending on the way we approach it.

+## How it works

-HTML, CSS, JavaScript, and GitHub Pages.
+Footnote is a static website made with HTML, CSS, and JavaScript.

+The different HTML pages handle the homepage, stories, and other parts of the project.
+CSS controls the visual design and layout, while JavaScript is used for the interactive parts of the site.

+The project is hosted using GitHub Pages.

+## Tech stack

+- HTML
+- CSS
+- JavaScript
+- GitHub Pages

-## Status
+## What I learned

-This is an early prototype.
-I want to keep experimenting with new stories, perspectives, and interactive ways of exploring context.
+This was one of my first attempts at turning an idea into an actual working website.
+I learned how separate HTML pages connect, how CSS can completely change the feeling of a site, and how to deploy a project so other people can actually use it.

+There are still things I want to improve, but this is the first working version of Footnote.